Nursing Jobs: Seattle, Washington, Overview

 One other famous characteristic of Seattle is its weather, or more specifically, the rainfall.
 The city doesn’t see more inches per year than cities like Miami, New Orleans, or Houston (39.9 inches), yet it does have more rainy days (an average of 156 per year) thanks to small amounts of precipitation.
 The upside?
 Lush green vegetation and a beautiful dry season between June and September averaging less than an inch of rain.

-With all Seattle has to offer, it’s no surprise that the cost of living is higher than in most of the country.
-The cost of living in Seattle is around 50% higher than the national average, with housing, utilities, and groceries all costing more.
+With all Seattle has to offer, it’s no surprise that the cost of living is significantly higher than in most of the country — around 46%% higher.
+Housing, groceries, and gasoline all cost more.